Anduril97/uoscVLC/README.md

     -   Just hovering video with no UI widget below cursor: your configured wheel bindings from `input.conf`.
 -   Right click on volume or speed elements to reset them.
 -   Transform chapters into timeline ranges (the red portion of the timeline in the preview).
--   And a lot of useful options and commands to bind keys to.

 # How to install/update